liamsmyt/EuclideanGate/README.md

 - Preset options from mcgill paper e.g. Brazilian Necklace

 Features in Development:
-- More interesting effects to be modulated by the gate
+- New effects to be modulated by the gate

 ![pluginScreenshot](EG-Screenshot.png)